Sarah Day: Awards and recognition

-Day's 2004 book, The Ship, won the Queensland Premier's Award and Judith Wright Calanthe Award for poetry (2005), and the University of Melbourne Wesley Michel Wright Prize (2004)).
+Day's 2004 book, The Ship, won the Queensland Premier's Award and Judith Wright Calanthe Award for poetry (2005), and the University of Melbourne Wesley Michel Wright Prize (2004).
+It was also joint winner of the inaugural Judith Wright Award for a Published Collection by an Australian Poet presented by the Australian Capital Territory National Poetry Prize.

 Slack Tide was shortlisted for the Tim Thorne Prize for Poetry at the 2025 Tasmanian Literary Awards.

 She was longlisted for the 2025 Elizabeth Jolley Short Story Prize for "The Plain".